 The Presidential Scholarship is awarded to high school seniors entering Trocaire College.
 The scholarship is based on GPA, community service and a recommendation from either a guidance counselor, teacher or principal.
 Beginning in Fall of 2017, new student recipients will be awarded $5,000 each by the Admission’s Office for up to four semesters so long as the student maintains a GPA of 2.5 or higher.
 The award will be prorated if the student drops below full-time.
-Priority deadline for Fall 2018 is Friday, April 20.
+Priority deadline for Fall semesters is April 15.

 Apply on-line for the Presidential Scholarship below: